Indiana parents face child molesting, incest charges

-CRAWFORDSVILLE, Ind.
-(WISH) — A husband and wife each face more than a dozen charges amid allegations they have had sex with their three children since 2012 at various homes in Indiana.
+CRAWFORDSVILLE, IN (WISH) – A husband and wife each face more than a dozen charges amid allegations they have had sex with their three children since 2012 at various homes in Indiana.

 Court records show an investigation of the mother and father began when sheriff deputies received a report Feb.
 25. A woman told an officer that the couple’s two oldest children had come to visit and talked with her about “possible sexual abuse.”